chris-robert-yeslin2006/gb-stores/README.md

 ## 📄 License

-This project is for educational and fun purposes.
-Feel free to fork and modify!
+This project is for internzo private limited

 ---